-We went through some biblical principals that impact our decisions about masturbation last week and so I thought this week I would simply share some actual examples of real life situations, my thoughts and what might have been helpful in those situations.
+We went through some biblical principals that impact our decisions about masturbation last week.
+This week I want to share some actual examples of real life situations, my thoughts and what might have help in those situations.

 Teenage boy struggling with wet dreams

-A man shared that when he was a young teenager, he began having wet dreams.
-No one had ever talked to him about wet dreams or masturbation, and he was filled with shame and confusion.
-He felt in a sense that he had lost control over his body because without warning he could wake in a sticky mess.
-In order to prevent embarrassment when he slept over at camp or a friend’s, he would masturbate the night before.
+A man shared that when he was a young teenager, he started having wet dreams.
+Because no one ever talked to him about wet dreams or masturbation, he felt confused and filled with shame.
+In a sense, he felt like he had lost control over his body.
+Without warning he would wake in a sticky mess.
+When he slept over at a friend’s, he would masturbate the night before, to prevent embarrassment.
 It did not take long to figure out that masturbation felt really good.
-As he became interested in girls at school, he began to use images of girls in his mind when he masturbated.
-Having a release helped clear his head so that he could focus on other things again.
+As he became interested in girls at school, he started visualizing girls when he masturbated.
+Having a release helped clear his head so he could focus on other things again.
 By luck, as an older teen he attended a church conference that addressed masturbation and wet dreams.
-He was completely relieved to learn that he was “normal.”
+He was completely relieved to learn that wet dreams and masturbation were “normal.”

-What a difference a little communication would have made.
-Years of guilt and fear could have been avoided.
-This young man could have been encouraged about how amazing God made his body and that some day he could share this with his wife.
-When he first began masturbating, he did not lust, his body simply responded to physical touch that felt good.
-He could have been challenged to keep his eyes pure, respect girls, and to not lust and use them for his own gain.
-He could have been encouraged to pray or reach out to a friend to talk when he felt restless, lonely, or unsure.
-He could also have been warned about masturbation gaining control and encouraged to pray for discernment.
-An open healthy conversation with a parent about masturbation could have opened up communication lines to help with future hard issues.
+What a difference a little communication would have made to avoid years of guilt and fear.
+Conversations could have taught how amazing God made his body for him to one day share with his wife.
+When he first began masturbating, he did not lust.
+His body simply responded to physical touch that felt good.
+What if he had been challenged to keep his eyes pure, and respect girls, and avoid lust?.
+When he felt restless, lonely, or unsure, he could pray or reach out to a friend to talk.
+Warnings about masturbation gaining control would help him discern his choices.
+An open healthy conversation with a parent about masturbation could have opened up communication lines to help with future struggles.
 Can you imagine what a difference some healthy conversations would have made?

 Woman discovered her body at a young age

-A woman shared that as a young girl in gym class, she discovered the pleasure that her body held while climbing a rope.
-It awakened in her a knowledge of what her body was capable of and at night when she was lonely or bored she would touch herself.
-She never really thought much about it, until she overheard a couple of girls talking at school, “how only ‘those girls’ did it.”
+A woman shared as a young girl she discovered the pleasure her body held while climbing a rope in gym class.
+It awakened her body and at night when she was lonely or bored she would touch herself.
+She never really thought much about it until she overheard a couple of girls talking at school.
+“Only ‘those girls’ did it.”
 Suddenly she was filled with shame and felt dirty.
-For a time, she avoided touching herself, but when she became a teenager and started reading romance novels, the story lines once again awoke her body.
+For a time, she avoided touching herself, until she became a teenager and started reading romance novels.
+The story lines once again awoke her body.
 What her body felt was amazing, but it left her feeling guilty and dirty afterwards.
 This was her secret, never to be shared with anyone else.

-It is not unusual for a young girl to discover her body at a young age, quite by accident.
-Many times, it is in no way associated with lust, but is simply physical touch that feels good.
-Societal messages that girls don’t enjoy sex or masturbate has filled women with shame that rolls all the way into marriage.
-That shame can make it harder to step into the freedom that God extends causing wives to struggle to enjoy manual stimulation or mutual masturbation in the marriage bed.
+Young girls discover their bodies quite by accident.
+Many times, without and connection to lust.
+A child simply discovers a physical touch that feels good.
+Societal messages that girls don’t enjoy sex or masturbate fills women with shame that rolls all the way into marriage.
+That shame can make it harder to step into the freedom that God extends.
+Wives struggle to enjoy manual stimulation or mutual masturbation in the marriage bed.

-Conversations with girls are probably harder than with boys, because with boys, at least you usually know what is happening.
-Most girls are never talked to about masturbation unless they are caught in the act, and then it is simply disgust.
-Can you imagine what a difference it would make in a woman’s life if she was told as a girl what an amazing body God gave her, and how she was going to have so much enjoyment with her future husband?
-Could we have conversations with daughters as they begin reading romance novels about how it might awaken a body and why?
-Could we warn them about lust or setting up false expectations for a husband?
-Even a conversation about how nothing should control us and praying to God for discernment about whether things are out of balance would be huge.
-We have to look for opportunities for healthy conversations with our daughters.
+Most parents never talk to girls about masturbation unless they catch them in the act.
+Can you imagine what a difference it would make our parents told us what an amazing body God gave us.
+That God wants us to eventually enjoy our bodies with our future husband.
+Could we warn daughters as they begin reading romance novels about how it might awaken a body and why?
+Could we warn them about lust or setting up false expectations for a husband? .
+We need to look for opportunities for healthy conversations with our daughters.

-A woman shared that she had been married for over 10 years and then went through a divorce.
-While she was married she had an active sex life and really enjoyed sex.
+A woman shared that she divorced after 10 years of marriage.
+While married she had an active sex life and really enjoyed sex.
 She knew her own body and how to make it purr.
 After she got divorced she was lonely.
 She yearned to get remarried, but had been waiting years for the right man.
 Her body missed sex and masturbation had become a regular way to comfort herself and even to fall asleep at night.
-She did not picture others during masturbation, she simply focused on the pleasure of touch.
-She felt guilty about masturbating, and wanted to follow God, but really was not sure if what she was doing was wrong.
+She did not picture others during masturbation, but focused on the pleasure of touch.
+She felt guilty about masturbating, and wanted to follow God.

-Honestly, for an older woman that desires to marry in the future, one of the ways to keep her body healthy, is masturbation.
+Older women that desire to marry in the future, can keep their body healthy, through masturbation.
 Stimulation of the vagina keeps the tissue supple and regular orgasms encourage circulation.
 But God never intended that we become dependent on masturbation to sleep or to curb loneliness.
 It is important for this woman to wrestle with whether things are out of balance and to ask God for discernment.
 Is she reaching for masturbation when she should be praying or calling a friend for company?
-Is she dependent on masturbation to sleep?
+Does she depend on masturbation to sleep?
 Is what she doing honoring to Him?
 Does she feel like she needs to hide from God?
 Prayer and discernment with God will provide the answers that she is looking for.

 There are no easy answers for masturbation in singleness.